axeluhl/sailing-analytics/wiki/amazon-ec2.md

 - check that EC2 web server is responding to sapsailing.com now
 - fetch all git branches from what is now old.sapsailing.com; also sync gollum wiki git
 - ask people (including internal Git team) to update their known_hosts files according to the new web server's key
+- check if build server can access new sapsailing.com

 ## Glossary